 - 1 tbsp ghee

-Heat the oil in a pan, and when hot, add the cinnamon, cloves and bay leaf.
+- Heat the oil in a pan over medium heat and when hot add the cassia, cloves, and bay leaf.
 Fry for one minute.

-Add the onion, and fry for five minutes or until softened and translucent, but not coloured.
+- Add the onion and sprinkle with salt.
+Fry for five minutes or until softened and translucent, but not coloured.

-Add the ginger and garlic, and fry for three minutes or until raw garlic aroma has gone.
+- Add the ginger and garlic, then fry for three minutes or until the raw garlic aroma has gone.

-Add the chilli, and fry for two minutes.
+- Add the green chilli and fry for two minutes.

-Add the salt, mint and coriander stalks and mix well.
+- Add the mint and coriander stalks and mix well.
 Add 150g of the sliced mushrooms, reserving 50g for final preparation.
 Mix well.

-Add the yoghurt one tablespoon at time, mixing continuously.
+- Add the yoghurt one tablespoon at a time, mixing continuously.
+Make sure the yoghurt is well combined before adding the next tablespoon.

-Drain the rice well, add to the pan, and fry for two minutes, ensuring all the grains are coated in the masala.
+- Drain the rice well, add to the pan, and fry for two minutes, ensuring all the grains are coated with the masala.

-Add the stock, and very gently mix.
+- Add the stock, and very gently mix.
 Bring to the boil, mix again, and then reduce heat to very low.
-Cover, and cook for ten minutes, or until all the stock has been absorbed into the rice.
+Cover, and cook for 15 minutes, or until all the stock has been absorbed into the rice.

-Use a fork to mix the rice and loosen it carefully.
-Make sure not to break the rice grains.
-Transfer to serving dish, add the ghee fried mushrooms over the top and serve.
+- Use a fork to mix the rice and loosen it carefully.
+Make sure not to break the rice grains or mushrooms.
+Transfer to a serving dish, garnish with the ghee-fried mushrooms and serve.

 - To clean the mushrooms, wipe them with a damp cloth.
 Do not wash or soak the mushrooms.